FarmasiaVR/farmasia-vr/README.md

 ## Localization

-The older scenes including Membrane Filtration use an outdated localization system but they should be already translstated to fin/eng/swe.
-Unity has a built in [localization](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/localization.md) system that is used on newer scenes.
+The older scenes including Membrane Filtration use an outdated localization system but they should be already translated to fin/eng/swe.
+Unity has a built-in [localization](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/localization.md) system that is used on newer scenes.

 ## Performance

 The game runs smoothly while the VR headset is connected to a pc and the pc is casting unity's game window to the headset.
-But there are significant issues with performance on the Quest 2 runnig a build of the game on it's own.
+But there are significant issues with performance on the Quest 2 running a build of the game on its own.
 We have tried to fix the performance issues the best we could but there is still a lot of room for improvement.
 Here are some methods that can improve and measure performance.

 ### Occlusion culling

-`Window -> Rendering -> Occlusion Culling` This improves performance by rendering only the objects in the scene that are visible to the palyer camera.\
+`Window -> Rendering -> Occlusion Culling` This improves performance by rendering only the objects in the scene that are visible to the player camera.\
 [Occlusion culling doc (works on all scenes)](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/updating-laboratory-scene.md)

 ### Lighting

 `Window -> Rendering -> Lighting` & `Window -> Rendering -> Light Explorer`\
-Real time lights are a big recource hog.
+Real time lights use a lot of resources.
 In almost all the scenes (Membrane filtration excluded) the lights are baked and the real time lights are cut to a minimum.\
 There are a lot of different lighting systems in use in this project.\
 At least group 6 did not get a full understanding on the different light sources, reflection probes, light probes, rendering pipelines and emissive materials.
 So good luck :)